michaelknyazev/michaelknyazev/README.md

 ### [Requesto.io](https://requesto.io)

 My WIP project with ability to create chains of delayed requests written in Go.
-Supports creation of chained conditioned chains of requests and smart redirect links.
+Supports creation of conditioned chains of requests and smart redirect links.
 Very simple to use in Node / Go.
 Mostly used by me for my projects xD

 ### [passwd.online](https://passwd.online)